prometheus/governance/GOVERNANCE.md

 No more than 2 seats may be held by employees of the same organization (or
 conglomerate, in the case of companies owning each other).
 If an election results in greater than 2 employees of the same organization being selected, the lowest vote getters from any particular employer will be removed until representation on the committee is down to 2.

-If employers change because of job changes, acquisitions, or other events, in a way that would yield too many seats being held by employees of the same organization, and the next regular election is more than 10 weeks away, sufficient members of the committee must resign until only 2 employees of the same employer are left.
-If it is impossible to find sufficient members to resign, all employees of that organization will be removed and new special elections held.
+If affiliations change because of job changes, acquisitions, or other events and would result in more than 2 affiliated individuals serving on the Steering Committee and the next regular election is more than 10 weeks away, a sufficient number of members of the Steering Committee must resign.
+If this does not happen within two weeks, all affiliated individuals from such a set are removed and backfilled through normal backfill mechanisms.

 In the event of a question of company membership (for example evaluating independence of corporate subsidiaries) a majority of all non-involved Steering Committee members will decide.

-## Vacancies
+## Backfilling

 In the event of a resignation or other loss of an elected Steering Committee member, a new vote for that seat is started by Election Officers.